IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

 The Streaming Analytics service is built on IBM Streams technology.
 You don't need to install a local version of IBM Streams to build Python applications for the service.

-This tutorial requires a Python 3.5 environment.
+This tutorial requires a Python 3.6 environment.
 Familiarity with Python is recommended.

 ## Setting up your Python environment

 Follow these steps to set up your Python development environment.
-These steps assume that you are installing Python 3.5 from Anaconda on a Linux workstation.
+These steps assume that you are installing Python 3.6 from Anaconda on a Linux workstation.

 1. Ensure that you have Java 8 installed and the JAVA_HOME environment variable is set.
 To set the JAVA_HOME variable, enter the following command on the command line, replacing "1.x.x" with your Java version:
    ```
    export JAVA_HOME="/usr/lib/jvm/java-1.x.x-openjdk"
    ```
-2. Ensure that you have Python 3.5 installed.
-For example, you can get Python 3.5 from [the Anaconda archive page](https://repo.continuum.io/archive/index.html).
-An Anaconda version that contains Python 3.5 is Anaconda3-4.2.x.
+2. Ensure that you have Python 3.6 installed.
+For example, you can get Python 3.6 from [the Anaconda archive page](https://repo.continuum.io/archive/index.html).
+An Anaconda version that contains Python 3.6 is Anaconda3-5.2.x.

-3. Follow these steps to activate your Anaconda Python 3.5 environment:
+3. Follow these steps to activate your Anaconda Python 3.6 environment:

    1. Ensure that the bin directory is added to the `PATH` environment variable.
-If necessary, add the bin directory by entering the following command on the command line:
+If necessary, add the `bin` directory by entering the following command on the command line:

        ```
        export PATH="~/anaconda3/bin:$PATH"
       ```
-   2. To use Python 3.5 for the current session, enter the following command on the command line:
+   2. To use Python 3.6 for the current session, enter the following command on the command line:

        ```
-       conda create –n py35 python=3.5
+       conda create –n py36 python=3.6
        ```
        Enter *y* to proceed.

-   3. Activate the 3.5 sub-environment with the following command on the command line:
+   3. Activate the 3.6 sub-environment with the following command on the command line:

        ```
-       source activate py35
+       source activate py36
        ```
 3. Install the latest streamsx package with *pip*, a package manager for Python, by entering the following command on the command line: